rafi441/NKhinsider/README.md

 ## Disclaimer

 This application is for personal use only.
 Please respect the terms of service of Khinsider and only download music you have the right to download.
 The developers are not responsible for any misuse of this software.

-## Support

-If you encounter any issues or have questions:
-1. Check the [Issues](../../issues) page for existing solutions
-2. Create a new issue with detailed information about your problem
-3. Include relevant log entries and system information

 ---